AmyOShea/MS4-ARTstop/TESTING.md

 ## Automated Testing

 Automated Unit Testing was carried out with Djangos testing tools and written to cover as much of the site as possible.
-Below is an overview of each app and what was tested.
+Below is an overview of each app and what was tested:

 ### Artists App